WEDNESDAY’S WARMING SOUTH WIND...

 SMALL CRAFT ADVISORY TODAY

-TODAY: Partly cloudy.
+AFTERNOON: Mostly to partly cloudy.
 Warmer and breezy...
 Maybe a stray shower?
-HIGH: 80 (low 70s lakeside)
+HIGH: 79 (low 70s lakeside)

-SUNDAY: Partly sunny.
+SUNDAY: Mostly cloudy.
 A SLIGHT chance of showers.
-HIGH: 77 LOW: 59
+HIGH: 78 LOW: 59

 Copyright 2021 WBAY.
 All rights reserved.